wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Train a Skill</ins></summary>
 Spending a Valuable this way will let you increase one of your skills by 1.
-If you end up spending the equivalent of a Treasure, you can learn a new skill of your choice and put 5 points in it.
+If you end up spending the equivalent of a Treasure, you can learn a new skill of your choice instead and put 5 points in it.
 </details>

 _Some options open up when you have access to specific things:_